glirgang/glirgang/README.md

 ## 📫 Let's Connect

-I'm always open to discussing new projects, remote opportunities, and interesting collaborations.
+I'm always open to discussing architecture decisions, new projects, and interesting technical challenges.
 Feel free to reach out!

 <div align="center">

-  **"Turning ideas into exceptional digital experiences"**
+  **"Good code is not just code that works — it's code that scales, maintains, and empowers teams."**

-  ⭐️ If you like my work, please star my repositories!
+  ⭐️ If you find my work interesting, consider starring my repositories!

 </div>